Employee Benefits Plans

 Management Security Plan

-The management security plan (MSP) is a nonqualified, noncontributory defined supplemental deferred retirement benefit plan for a select group of management personnel.
-The MSP plan provides a fixed supplemental retirement benefit for 180 months certain.
-The MSP is frozen; no new participants are being added and no benefit increases are being granted.
+The management security plan (“MSP”) is a nonqualified, noncontributory defined supplemental deferred retirement benefit plan for a select group of management personnel.
+The MSP provides a fixed supplemental retirement benefit for 180 months.
+The MSP was frozen as of September 30, 2017.
+As a result, no new participants are being added to the MSP and no further benefits are accumulating.
 The MSP benefit expense and the projected management security plan benefit obligation are determined using assumptions as of the end of the year.
-The weighted-average discount rate used to compute the obligation was 4.7% and 4.2% in 2014 and 2013, respectively.
-During fiscal year 2012, the Company changed its approach in determining the discount rate from the Pension Benefit Guaranty Corp rate which was used during fiscal year 2011, to the Moody's Corporate Bond Curve (Moody's).
-Management believes that the Moody's rate is a more appropriate estimate of the settlement of the pension benefits.
-The effect of this change was not significant to net income and earnings per share.
+The weighted-average discount rate used to compute the obligation was 4.08% and 4.08% in fiscal years 2019 and 2018, respectively.

-Actuarial gains or losses are recognized when incurred, therefore; the end of year benefit obligation is the same as the accrued benefit costs recognized in the consolidated balance sheet.
+Actuarial gains or losses are recognized when incurred; therefore, the end of year benefit obligation is the same as the accrued benefit costs recognized in the Consolidated Balance Sheets.

 The amount of MSP benefit expense charged to costs and expenses was as follows:

-The Company maintains a 401(k) employee savings plan for eligible employees, which provides for a 4% matching contribution on employee payroll deferrals.
-The Company's matching funds vest to the employee immediately, pursuant to a safe harbor election effective in October 2012.
-The Company's contribution to the plan was approximately $192,000, $157,000 and $81,000 for the fiscal years 2014, 2013 and 2012, respectively.
+The Company maintains a 401(k) employee savings plan for eligible employees, which provides up to a 4% matching contribution payable on employee payroll deferrals.
+The Company’s matching funds vest to the employee immediately, pursuant to a safe harbor election effective in October 2012.
+The Company’s contribution to the plan was approximately $380,000, $342,000 and $445,000 for the fiscal years ended September 30, 2019, 2018 and 2017, respectively.

-The Profit Sharing Plan (Plan) is fully funded by contributions from the Company.
-Contributions to the Plan are discretionary and determined annually by the Company's Board of Directors.
-Contributions to employee accounts are based on the participant's compensation.
-The Company's contribution to the Profit Sharing Plan was $165,000, $210,000 and $245,000 for the years ended September 30, 2014, 2013 and 2012, respectively.
+The Profit Sharing Plan (“Plan”) is fully funded by contributions from the Company.
+Contributions to the Plan are discretionary and determined annually by the Company’s Board of Directors.
+Contributions to employee accounts are based on the participant’s compensation.
+The Company’s paid contribution to the Profit Sharing Plan was $0, $0 and $378,000 for the fiscal years ended September 30, 2019, 2018 and 2017, respectively.

 The entire disclosure for an entity's employee compensation and benefit plans, including, but not limited to, postemployment and postretirement benefit plans, defined benefit pension plans, defined contribution plans, non-qualified and supplemental benefit plans, deferred compensation, share-based compensation, life insurance, severance, health care, unemployment and other benefit plans.